Examples of Backlinks: Good & Bad Types of Backlinks for SEO

 Editorial links are examples of natural backlinks that result from a website owner linking to a web page based on the quality of the content.
 An editorial link is not paid for, asked for, or traded for, but is received naturally by publishing high-quality content that other site owners think would be beneficial for their readers.

 Header backlinks are clickable links that appear on the heading tags within a page’s content.
 This includes the H2, H3, H4, H5, and H6 headers.
 The H1 tag is typically reserved for the web page’s title, and having more than one H1 tag on the page is not a good SEO practice.
-Therefore, this type of backlink is often not created in the HTML code to link to another website.
+Therefore, an H1 backlink is often not created in the HTML code to link to another website.

-Header backlinks are examples of sitewide links that appear in the top section of the website, which is typically where the main navigation menu is located.
-A header backlink looks like it will link to a page that’s on the current site; however, it’s actually an outbound hyperlink that takes the user to another website.
+Navigation backlinks are examples of sitewide links that appear in the top section of the website, which is typically where the main navigation menu is located.
+A navigation backlink looks like it will link to a page that’s on the current site; however, it’s actually an outbound hyperlink that takes the user to another website.

 Sidebar backlinks are links that are located in the sidebar section (left or right) of a website’s layout.
 These hyperlinks are considered to be a type of sitewide backlink because they appear on every web page.

 Footer backlinks are another type of sitewide link and are considered to be examples of boilerplate links.
+Footer links are placed in the footer section of the website so they appear on every page.
 Some people try to use footer links for SEO by adding keyword-optimized anchor text to these backlinks to get as much link equity as possible from the origin site.

 However, during a 2012 SMX Advanced Conference in Seattle, Matt Cutts (former head of Google’s Web Spam team) said, “We’ve done a good job of ignoring boilerplate, sitewide links.
 In the last few months, we’ve been trying to make the point that not only is link buying like that not doing any good, we’re turning the dial up to let people know that certain link spam techniques are a waste of money.”
 (Source Search Engine Land)